egrosdou01/blog.grosdouli.dev/blog/2024-07-26-rancher-rke2-azure/rancher-rke2-cilium-azure.md

       - `Container Network`: Choose **Cilium**
         ![title image reading "Azure RKE2 Cluster Page 02"](azure_rke2_page02.jpg)
         :::tip
         We can leave the rest of the configuration as default.
-However, if we want to enable Cilium with `kube-proxy` replacement, we can update the cluster by editing the YAML configuration instead.
+But, if we want to enable Cilium with `kube-proxy` replacement, we can update the cluster by editing the YAML configuration instead.
 This can be done by clicking the `Edit as YAML` button at the bottom right-hand side.
         :::
     - Continue with the **Cluster Configuration > Advanced**
       - `Additional Controller Manager Args`: Set `--configure-cloud-routes=false`